Alyth: Geography

 Alyth lies 61 mi north of Edinburgh and 442 mi north of London.
 The town straddles the burn which bears its name, at the point where the burn descends from the Perthshire Highlands to the lowland Vale of Strathmore.
 Most of the town lies in a shallow, sheltered basin around 330 ft above sea-level, nestled under the Hill of Alyth (970 feet or 295 metres) which is part of the southern edge of the Perthshire Highlands.
 The underlying geology is Devonian-age Old Red Sandstone (c.
 400 million years old) overlain by glacial deposits left behind by the Pleistocene ice ages.
 Alyth lies just a few miles southeast of the Highland Boundary Fault which divides the Scottish Highlands from the Scottish Lowlands.

 The Alyth Burn bisects the town and is crossed by two road bridges and four footbridges, including the 17th-century Packhorse Bridge.
-Alyth's built environment comprises the mediaeval street pattern northeast of the burn where the ancient drove roads converge on the river crossing, and the more planned nineteenth-century street grid to the south and southwest of the crossings.
+Alyth's built environment comprises the mediaeval street pattern northeast of the burn where the ancient drove roads converge on the river crossing, and the more planned 19th-century street grid to the south and southwest of the crossings.
 The town is the only significant built-up area within the Alyth Community Council boundaries, most of which is upland pasture and grouse moor or lowland arable land.
 Three golf courses occupy a significant area of land to the south and east of the town.
 Apart from the extension of the golf courses, land-use around Alyth has changed only marginally in the past 80 years.